jdevfullstack-tutorials/code-testing/README.md

 are technologies just for testing alone.

-So testing now becomes the way to actually look for system errors, and debuggins is the process of solving it.
+So testing now becomes the way to actually look for system errors, and debugging is the process of solving it.
 Hence, debugging is a manual task to be done by a talented debugger or the developer himself while